kopepasah/wp-theme-eighties/readme.txt

 Eighties is GPL v2.0 or later license. :) Use it to make something cool.

-All other resourceses are licensed as followed:
+All other resources are licensed as followed:

 * Font Awesome - http://fontawesome.io/license (Font: SIL OFL 1.1, CSS: MIT License)
 * FitVids - WTFPL license - http://sam.zoy.org/wtfpl/